adueck/blog/content/blog/language-and-coding-are-better-with-people/index.md

 ---
-title: "Programming and Language Learning Are Exponentially Better When Connected With People"
+title: "Programming and Language Learning Are Exponentially Better With Other People"
 date: "2024-12-08"
 image: "./fusion.jpg"
 description: "I'm not saying that pair programming or team coding is better.
 I'm a solo coder.
 I'm not saying that group language learning is better.
 I do most of my language studies completely alone.
 What I mean is that..."